-Bet365, Bodog, Betway, Intertops, Pinnacle and 5Dimes are some of the offshore based betting companies which work with Canadian clients.
-According to many New Brunswick punters their offer is far superior to the one offered by the ALC.
+Bet365, Bodog, Betway, Intertops, Pinnacle and 5Dimes are some of the offshore-based betting companies which work with Canadian clients.
+According to many New Brunswick punters, their offer is far superior to the one offered by the ALC.

 They claim that the house’s edge or also known as the bookmakers’ margin is around 30% for the paper-based sporting events offered by the ALC.
-In contrast, online sportsbooks often operate with less than 10% margin and offer much better odds to punters.
+In contrast, online sportsbooks often operate with less than a 10% margin and offer much better odds to punters.

-Offshore based betting companies also offer their customers the chance to bet on single matches instead of just on parleys.
+Offshore-based betting companies also offer their customers the chance to bet on single matches instead of just on parleys.
 In addition, they have some of the best online casinos and poker rooms in their repertoire, something which is only a pipe dream for those who conduct business with the ALC or NBLGC.